ECCO Fellowships and Grants Report

 ECCO Fellowships, Grants and Travel Awards

-This year’s ECCO Awards included 12 ECCO Grants, two ECCO Fellowships, two ECCO-AOCC Visiting Travel Grants (awarded jointly by ECCO and AOCC to encourage cooperation between Europe and Asia), two N-ECCO Research Grants, two ECCO Travel Awards and one D-ECCO Travel Award.
-Jointly with the International Bowel Ultrasound Group (IBUS), one ECCO-IBUS Intestinal Ultrasound Research Grant was awarded for the first time.
+This year’s ECCO Awards included eight ECCO Grants, two ECCO Fellowships, two ECCO-AOCC Visiting Travel Grants (awarded jointly by ECCO and AOCC to encourage cooperation between Europe and Asia), one N-ECCO Research Grant, four ECCO Travel Awards, one D-ECCO Travel Award and one N-ECCO Travel Award.
+In addition, the ECCO-IBUS (International Bowel Ultrasound Group) Intestinal Ultrasound Research Grant was awarded to three recipients.
 All proposals submitted to ECCO were peer reviewed by a panel of expert reviewers.

-The 12 investigators and their proposals selected to receive funding through ECCO Grants are:
+The eight investigators and their proposals selected to receive funding through ECCO Grants are:

 The investigators and their proposals selected to receive ECCO Fellowships are:

-Jointly with AOCC (the Asian Organization for Crohn’s and Colitis), ECCO has awarded two ECCO-AOCC Visiting Travel Grants to encourage and promote collaboration in the field of IBD between Europe and Asia.
-Awardees are Jun Miyoshi (Tokyo, Japan) and Arshdeep Singh (Ludhiana, India).
+Jointly with AOCC (the Asian Organization for Crohn’s and Colitis), ECCO has awarded two ECCO-AOCC Visiting Travel Grants to encourage and promote collaboration between Europe and Asia in the field of IBD.
+Awardees are Chin Kimg Tan (Singapore, Singapore) and Gabriele Dragoni (Florence, Italy).

-We also funded 2 of the Travel Award applications submitted this year.
-Two ECCO Travel Awards went to Vanessa Zaiatz Bittencourt (Dublin, Ireland) and Aizhan Kanabayeva (Almaty, Kazakhstan).
-Kelly Issokson (Los Angeles, United States) received the D-ECCO Travel Award.
+Suzanne van Zundert (Amsterdam, the Netherlands) received the D-ECCO Travel Award, and Simona Fourie (Oxford, United Kingdom) received the N-ECCO Travel Award.
 Again, the selected applicants will be able to create and strengthen connections and to trigger new European collaborative studies.
-Travel awards are an excellent opportunity to learn from other practices and therefore we urge everyone to apply for these awards.
-Two N-ECCO Research Grants 2020 were awarded to:
+Travel Awards offer an excellent opportunity to learn from other practices and we therefore urge everyone to apply for these awards.

 ECCO-IBUS Intestinal Ultrasound Research Grant